dlawiz83/LabMind/README.md

 ## The Solution

-LabMind accepts a precisely stated scientific hypothesis and, within seconds, produces a complete, structured experiment plan: literature-grounded protocol steps with numbered source citations, a supplier-resolved materials table flagged for items requiring manual catalog verification, a costed budget with institutional overhead, a phase-gated timeline, a validation framework with statistical controls, and a biosafety classification — all exportable to PDF.
+LabMind accepts a precisely stated scientific hypothesis and, in under 60 seconds, produces a complete, structured experiment plan: literature-grounded protocol steps with numbered source citations, a supplier-resolved materials table flagged for items requiring manual catalog verification, a costed budget with institutional overhead, a phase-gated timeline, a validation framework with statistical controls, and a biosafety classification — all exportable to PDF.
 Every claim is traced to a real literature source retrieved at query time.
 Nothing is fabricated.

 ```mermaid
 flowchart LR